-The most common problem area is the classic language delay.
-Indications of language delay on the SMR are noted by a low mean length of utterance (MLU).
-Additionally, low number of different words (NDW), and/or low number of total words (NTW) are frequently noted with this type of language difficulty.
+The most common profile reveals language difficulties (i.e. performance significantly below ageexpectations) across the domains of syntax, morphology, and semantics with low verbal productivity and low speaking rate.
+For an in-depth discussion on the use of terminology (language delay, language disorder, developmental language disorder, please refer to the CATALISE papers; Bishop et al., 2016; 2017).
+Indications of general language difficulties on the SMR are noted by a low mean length of utterance (MLU).
+Additionally, low number of different words (NDW), and/or low number of total words (NTW) are frequently noted.
 Often speaking rate is low, i.e., low words per minute (WPM).
 Multiple errors at the word and utterance level can be evident.
 And, for younger children, we see frequent omissions of bound morphemes and auxiliary verbs.
 Further examination of the low MLU reveals a reliance on simple syntax.
 These children may just be reticent talkers, producing shorter samples with sparse vocabularies and elemental syntax.
 In these cases, SLPs need to refocus on overall language proficiency.
 Not talking very much may be a function of family style (Hart & Risley, 1999), cultural background (Crago, Annahatak, & Ningiuruvik, 1993), or lack of language proficiency.
 Careful review of family status and performance across speaking situations can help sort this out.
 Ultimately, the primary intervention target may be to increase talking by providing varied opportunities to use language.
+Please refer to the section identifying language disorder for further information.